Constantine E. Kontokosta

 Bartosz Bończak

 Bartosz is a Research Scientist and Lab Manager in the Urban Intelligence Lab.
+He is also a PhD candidate at NYU Tandon School of Engineering in the Urban Systems program.

-He conducts innovative applied research, working with cities to take on critical challenges of urban living.
-Bartosz uses data science, machine learning and computational tools to derive insights from the wide array of data both publicly available and proprietary data collected by various partnering city agencies and organizations.
+Bartosz conducts innovative applied research, working with cities to take on critical challenges of urban living.
+He uses data science, machine learning and computational tools to derive insights from the wide array of data both publicly available and proprietary data collected by various partnering city agencies and organizations.
 His projects span many different domains and topics ranging from understanding building energy performance for data-driven policies to drive climate action, identifying urban mobility patterns and their interdependence with the physical infrastructure.

 Bartosz received M.S. in Urban Informatics from CUSP (2015) and completed a B.S.
 (2009) and a M.S.
 (2011) in Geography with a focus on tourism from University of Lodz in his home country of Poland.
 Prior to joining Marron Institute he was a Research Scientist at NYU Center for Urban Science and Progress.